 Heifer India participant, Jaituna Ameen Khan, recites 12 Cornerstones of Heifer International

 Heifer International's Read to Feed program has undoubtedly been an important and invaluable experience for the Maimonides 4th grade class this past year (2012-2013).
 It did not take long for my students to understand that their philanthropy could significantly improve a family’s quality of life, and that together, they can make a lasting difference for people around the world.

 Heifer’s Read to Feed program welcomes a new supporter – Archbishop Emeritus Desmond Tutu, Nobel and Gandhi Prize recipient and human rights activist from South Africa.

-Social Justice is girls in Nicaragua, where 32 percent of girls over 15 are illiterate, attending school because their families don’t need them to stay home and work.
+Social justice is girls in Nicaragua, where 32 percent of girls over 15 are illiterate.
+Where Heifer International helped those same girls attend school because their families no longer need them to stay home and work.

 The metaphor of “sowing seeds” is often used when we speak about education.
 We plant the seeds of education, and who knows what will grow and how deep the roots will penetrate?
 On college campuses around the country, we are able to see and feel real community change and social action that has sprung up because of the planting of Heifer’s educational “seeds.”
 But a crop needs help from a farmer to grow to its full potential, and we’ve found that professors of Geography, Animal Science, Nutrition, Psychology, Political Science, Philosophy, and History can make great farmers.
 Read more to see how college and university faculty and staff can plant the seeds of sustainable development on their campuses and beyond.
 You may need to get your hands dirty!